 Innovative approaches to cancer treatment, diagnostic methods, introduction of big data and artificial intelligence to the diagnosis, treatment and prognosis of cancer, are at the centre of most new project proposals.
 ECPC follows closely the development in these fields and remains protagonist as expressing the patient voice on them e.g., personalised medicine, immunotherapy, biologic and biosimilar medicines, as well as new cancer diagnostics, including new biomarker tests, NGS-New Generation Sequencing and WGS - Whole Genome Sequencing.
-ECPC has started two new projects in 2020 one on cancer related complications and comorbidities and one on a Chimeric Antigen Receptor (CAR) T-cells for certain types of blood cancers.
+ECPC has started a new project in 2021 one on establishing a taskforce on Personalised Medicine to support its implementation throughout the Europe's Beating Cancer Plan.

-ECPC, as the voice of cancer patients in Europe, has taken a prominent role in the dialogue with the European institutions and will continue to engage with the oncology community for the Cancer Mission and the Europe's Beating Cancer Plan.
+ECPC, as the voice of cancer patients in Europe, has taken a prominent role in the dialogue with the European institutions and will continue to engage with the oncology community for implementation of the Cancer Mission and the Europe's Beating Cancer Plan.

 As research comes under the competence of the European Commission, but healthcare is a national competence, bio-medical research could serve as a catalyst between research and healthcare, thus, strengthening the social impact of translational research in cancer, integrating the patients' perspective.
-ECPC will act as the missing link between all the relevant stakeholders, always keeping in mind patient centricity, ethics and sustainability.
+ECPC acts as the missing link between all the relevant stakeholders, always keeping in mind patient centricity, ethics and sustainability.
 ECPC, based on its unique expertise and perspective, is the bridge between research and healthcare and works effectively with both.
 With this purpose in mind, ECPC will continue to engage with the oncology community and European Institutions on the principle of "Science with and for Society".

-ECPC collaborated closely with its Members across Europe on several awareness-raising campaigns, including bladder cancer, rare cancers, head and neck cancer, physical activity and nutrition, Merkel Cell Carcinoma, non melanoma skin cancers and personalised medicine.
+ECPC collaborated closely with its Members across Europe on several awareness raising campaigns, including head and neck cancer, Merkel Cell Carcinoma, non-melanoma skin cancers and personalised medicine.
 ECPC's fundamental role is to be the voice of its members in Europe and to represent them within European institutions.
 Each one of ECPC Member is essential for the work of the organisation.

-ECPC's contribution to cancer research and care has been further recognised by having ECPC representatives invited to Boards and Committees of top-level European cancer organisations, such as European Academy of Cancer Sciences-EACS, Cancer Core Europe-CCE, Cancer Drug Development Forum CDDF, Pancreatic Cancer Europe-PCE, WIN Consortium, BBMRI-ERIC, OECI, European Cancer Organisation - ECO, All.Can.
+ECPC's contribution to cancer research and care has been further recognised by having ECPC representatives invited to Boards and Committees of top-level European cancer organisations, such as Pancreatic Cancer Europe-PCE, WIN Consortium, BBMRI-ERIC, European Cancer Organisation - E.C.O., All.Can, EU Health Coalition.